Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 In this article, I’m going to introduce my favorite things to do in Taitung, based on multiple visits over the last 15 years.
 The first section will cover Taitung city.
 But if you’re short on time, skip to the sections on Highway 9 and Highway 11, the two parallel highways traversing the county, continuing north into Hualien.
 This is where the best of Taitung can be found, but you’ll need a little extra time to sync with Taitung’s slower pace of life and fully appreciate the area.

-Next, I’ll cover Taitung’s two offshore islands, Green Island and Orchid Island.
+Next, I’ll cover Taitung’s two of Taiwan’s best small islands, Green Island and Orchid Island.
 Finally, there are a few more places you might want to add to your Taitung itinerary south of Taitung city, heading towards Pingtung and Kenting National Park at the southern tip of Taiwan.

 Quick Tips for Visiting Taitung